vulkomilev/oumi/docs/datasets/local_datasets.md

 This format is implemented using pydantic models, which provide type checking and data validation.

-Let's look at some examples of compatible JSONL datasets.
+Let's look at some examples of compatible datasets and how to work with them.

 ## JSONL Datasets